IsaacScript/isaacscript/packages/docs/docs/main/enums-and-objects.md

 }
 ```

-This would make TypeScript succeed in converting the result of the method to the `CollectibleTypeCustom` type.
+This is essentially telling the TypeScript compiler: "Hey, I'm positive this is a `number`, so forget whatever else you think you know about this line."
+Doing that would make TypeScript succeed in converting the result of the method to the `CollectibleTypeCustom` type.
 However, this isn't really what we want either.
 For example, say that later on, we want to give the player our custom collectible:

 ```ts
 const player = Isaac.GetPlayer();